redhat-openstack/website/source/blog/2017-03-22-the-journey-of-a-service-in-rdo.html.md

-RDO methodology and tooling is conceived according to OpenStack upstream release model, so following policies about [release management](https://github.com/openstack/releases/blob/master/README.rst) and [requirements](https://github.com/openstack/requirements/blob/master/README.rst) will help to make package maintenance easier in RDO.
+RDO methodology and tooling is conceived according to OpenStack upstream release model, so following policies about [release management](https://github.com/openstack/releases/blob/master/README.rst) and [requirements](https://github.com/openstack/requirements/blob/master/README.rst) is a big help to maintain packages in RDO.
+It's specially important to create branches and version tags as defined by the releases team.

 #### Advertise your work to the RDO community